erwbgy/puppet-iptables/README.md

 Manage iptables incoming rules

-The recommended usage is to place the configuration under an iptables hash in hiera and just include the limits module in your puppet configuration:
+The recommended usage is to place the configuration under an iptables hash in hiera and just include the iptables module in your puppet configuration:

     include iptables